isaacafrifa/isaacafrifa/README.md

 You should also check out my [BitBucket](https://bitbucket.org/mrBlo) (I'm more active on there)

-- 🔭 I’m currently working on a collection of microservices for an inventory management application.
+- 🔭 I’m currently working on some AWS.
 - 👯 I’m looking to collaborate on anything software
 - 💬 Ask me about development
 - 📫 How to reach me: [Contact](https://www.isaacafrifa.com/contact)